 I read every dinosaur book or magazine I could find and picked up every rock that even vaguely looked like it could be a dinosaur bone.
 My mother loves to tell anyone who will listen about the time I convinced myself and my classmates that a rock by the basketball hoop was a Brachiosaurus neck bone.

-In middle school I got into theater, and then as I entered high school, more specialized science classes became available.
-I was particularly excited for biology, but became discouraged with my teacher.
+In middle school, I got into theater, and then as I entered high school, more specialized science classes became available.
+I was particularly excited about biology but became discouraged with my teacher.
 Classes with him generally consisted of meandering stories about growing his own mushrooms, while my brother, in another biology classroom, was learning and being encouraged to explore science as a career.
 To say it was disappointing would be an understatement.

 I eventually landed in a job with opportunities to move into a technical career without a true background in tech.
 I started in customer service, doing my usual tech troubleshooting and was encouraged by two wonderful co-workers on our HelpDesk team to pursue a position; however, my experiences at that company were not pleasant, and I witnessed a talented woman co-worker treated so badly she gave up on a technical career altogether.
 I’d be lying if I said I hadn’t thought about doing the same.
 The biggest difference that kept me going was having another woman in tech reach out to me.